skywalkerSam/starboy-blogs/_data/posts/Trying-The-Essence-of-Being-Human.md

 &nbsp;

-Fix yourself
-before fixing the world.
+Fix yourself before fixing the world.

 &nbsp;

-Trying is the most
-Human thing we can do.
+Trying is the most human thing we can do.

 &nbsp;